sarahren/file-upload-svc/README.md

 NOTE: the service is using port 10086, please make sure the port is available.

 ## Project setup
-'mvn install'
+mvn install

-### Modify the script file permission
+### Modify the script file permission if needed
-'chmod +x ./scripts/file-upload-svc.sh'
+chmod +x ./scripts/file-upload-svc.sh

 ## Start the service
-'./file-upload-svc.sh start'
+cd scripts
+./file-upload-svc.sh start

 ##  Stop the service
-'./file-upload-svc.sh start'
+./file-upload-svc.sh stop

 ## Restart the service
-'./file-upload-svc.sh restart'
+./file-upload-svc.sh restart